romankupchak93/bootstrap/site/layouts/partials/callouts/warning-input-support.md

+##### Date & color input support

-Some date inputs types are [not fully supported](https://caniuse.com/input-datetime) by the latest versions of Safari and Firefox.
+Keep in mind date inputs are [not fully supported](https://caniuse.com/input-datetime) by all browsers, namely Safari.